-Experimental probability (EP) is probability based on data collected from repeated trials.
+Experimental probability (EP), also called empirical probability or relative frequency, is probability based on data collected from repeated trials.

 Example #1: A manufacturer makes 50,000 cell phones every month.
 After inspecting 1000 phones, the manufacturer found that 20 phones are defective.
 What is the probability that you will buy a phone that is defective?
 Predict how many phones will be defective next month.

 The total number of times the experiment is conducted is n = 1000

 The number of times an event occurred is p = 20

 Experimental probability is performed when authorities want to know how the public feels about a matter.
 Since it is not possible to ask every single person in the country, they may conduct a survey by asking a sample of the entire population.
 This is called population sampling.
 Example #2 is an example of this situation.

 There are about 319 million people living in the USA.
 Pretend that a survey of 1 million people revealed that 300,000 people think that all cars should be electric.
 What is the probability that someone chosen randomly does not like electric car?
 How many people like electric cars?

 Notice that the number of people who do not like electric cars is 1000000 - 300000 = 700000

 You can argue the same thing using a die, a coin, and a spinner.
 We will though use a coin and a spinner to help you see the difference.

 In theoretical probability, we say that "each outcome is equally likely " without the actual experiment.
 For instance, without flipping a coin, you know that the outcome could either be heads or tails.
 If the coin is not altered, we argue that each outcome (heads or tails) is equally likely.
 In other words, we are saying that in theory or (supposition, conjecture, speculation, assumption, educated guess) the probability to get heads is 50% or the probability to get tails in 50%.
 Since you did not actually flip the coin, you are making an assumption based on logic.